-The versatility of CBD and the nature of consumer demand mean that it will grow from inclusion in health products to being an ingredient in a broader range of products aimed at the mainstream lifestyle sales growth very hard market, including products intended for pets.
+The versatility of CBD and the nature of consumer demand mean that it will grow from inclusion in health products to being an ingredient in a broader range of products aimed at the mainstream lifestyle market, including products intended for pets.
 An example of CBD products moving into mainstream is the replacement of alcoholic beverages with CBD-based beverages.